Dicromantispa sayi

-Dicromantispa sayi is a species of mantidfly in the family Mantispidae.
+Dicromantispa sayi, or Say's mantidfly is a species of mantidfly in the family Mantispidae.
 It is found in the Caribbean Sea, Central America, and North America.

 Identification

 Head: Brown to black with pale yellow marks.
 Face has a longitudinal yellow stripe each side of center; middle dark area appearing as a dark stripe, sometimes incomplete.
 Pattern of yellow oblong spots on top of head; can be obscure.
 Eyes multi-colored.

 Antenna: Brown except segment 1 yellowish, more so on underside.